 A vintage car tour is a quintessential attraction for tourists visiting Havana as there is nowhere else in the world that you can explore a city in such cool, classic cars!

 You may want to simply take a vintage car tour around the city so you can experience riding in one of these magical pre-revolution vehicles, or you can use it as a mode of transport between some of the aforementioned attractions (as New Havana is quite spread out).
 Either way, be sure to have your camera or phone at the ready to take loads of photos while enjoying the ride!

 Where to stay in Havana

-Most travellers wish to stay in the heart of Habana Vieja, which is why I have chosen the Hotel Sevilla and Hotel Plaza as my top picks.
+Most travelers wish to stay in the heart of Habana Vieja, which is why I have chosen the Hotel Sevilla and Hotel Plaza as my top picks.

-Hotel Sevilla is a four-star hotel located in an old, colonial building which includes modern amenities such as a swimming pool, a fitness centre, a bar and a restaurant.
+Hotel Sevilla is a four-star hotel located in an old, colonial building that includes modern amenities such as a swimming pool, a fitness center, a bar, and a restaurant.
 The rooms here are spacious and comfortable and while the interiors aren’t the most elaborate or elegant, guests can expect welcoming, English-speaking staff that will make your stay unforgettable.
-Hotel Plaza is another four-star property in Havana with a grand entrance lobby, a sun terrace and a shared lounge as well as a bar and restaurant that feature regular live music.
+Hotel Plaza is another four-star property in Havana with a grand entrance lobby, a sun terrace, and a shared lounge as well as a bar and restaurant that feature regular live music.